-- 1.1.9.
+- 1.9.
 The common balance sheet may, dependent on the characteristics of a pension scheme, include an element that will always ensure that liabilities do not exceed assets, i.e. will always 'balance the common balance sheet'.
 This could be the case because this element can in all cases provide additional assets to cover technical provisions, or because this element can in all cases decrease the technical provisions to such a level that the available assets can cover or equate the (amended) technical provisions.
-In these cases, EIOPA considers that applying a balancing item approach is appropriate. - 1.1.10.
-Under the balancing item approach, the value of the element at hand is simply the value necessary to equal the assets to technical provisions on the common balance sheet. - 1.1.11.
+In these cases, EIOPA considers that applying a balancing item approach is appropriate. - 1.10.
+Under the balancing item approach, the value of the element at hand is simply the value necessary to equal the assets to technical provisions on the common balance sheet. - 1.11.
 There are several elements that could, under specific circumstances, serve as a balancing item: - Unlimited, legally enforceable sponsor support provided by a strong sponsor; - A pension protection scheme that covers 100% of benefits and is valued separately (from sponsor support) on the common balance sheet; - Unlimited benefit reductions.
-This could be ex ante benefit reductions, ex post benefit reductions, or benefit reductions in case of sponsor default. - 1.1.12.
-Whether or not an element can in a specific case be valued using the balancing item approach depends on the characteristics of the element.
-The conditions which must be met for an element to qualify as a balancing item are specified in paragraphs 2.5.45-46 for benefit reductions, 2.7.41-46 for unlimited, legally enforceable sponsor support and 2.8.7-8 for pension protection schemes below. - 1.1.13.
-Since the values of security and benefit reduction mechanisms do not have to be calculated if IORPs have sufficient financial assets to cover liabilities on the common balance sheet, the balancing item approach is only relevant in case financial assets are smaller than liabilities on the common balance sheet. - 1.1.14.
-In case there are different elements available for an IORP which may in principle act as a balancing item, only one item can be valued using the balancing item approach in this stress test.
-To determine which element should be the balancing item in this case, IORPs should check in the following order whether an element meets the conditions to qualify as a balancing item:
+This could be ex ante benefit reductions, ex post benefit reductions, or benefit reductions in case of sponsor default3. - 1.12.
+Whether or not in a specific case an element can be valued using the balancing item approach depends on the characteristics of the element.
+The conditions that must be met for an element to qualify as a balancing item are specified in paragraphs 2.5.45-46 for benefit reductions, 2.7.41-46 for unlimited, legally enforceable sponsor support and 2.8.7-8 for pension protection schemes below.

-&lt;sup>3 See paragraph 2.5.43.
+3 See paragraph 2.5.43.